Technical Support

 • 64 bit value

-So, if you need more than 7 significant number or bigger value than 3.4e+38, then you must use double (double precision).
+So, if you need more than 7 significant number or bigger value than 3.4e+38, then you must use double (double precision) rather than single precision (float).

 In other cases, float (single precision) can be better choice and you can save the memory usage or file size (which means you can get faster simulation speed or file generation performance.)